sixone11/Wemics/README.md

 # Wemics
-Code for the manuscript "Wemics: a single-base resolution methylation quantification method by weighting methylation of consecutive CpG sites".
+Code for the reference "Wemics: A Single-Base Resolution Methylation Quantification Method for Enhanced Prediction of Epigenetic Regulation".

 # Introduction
 Proper quantification of RRBS data is the most important first step in studying DNA methylation.
 The methylation level of a genomic region has long been quantified by C/C+T(i.e., the average proportion of methylated cytosines in a genomic region).